Lancia: United Kingdom

+Lancia first established a presence in the United Kingdom in 1907, when Walter Stewart persuaded Vincenzo Lancia to let him become the firm's nationwide distributor.
+Stewart maintained a full service operation that aimed to meet the requirements of each individual buyer, a standard that only the likes of Rolls-Royce could match.
+In 1936, a Lancia Car Club was founded by the Earl of March (later the 9th Duke of Richmond) at Goodwood, which eleven years later became the Lancia Motor Club.
+Freddie March, as he was commonly known then, became the Lancia distributor for England and the British Empire at around the same time, catering exclusively for wealthy enthusiasts who could afford such a prestigious marque.
+Over the following decades, Lancia evolved from being a niche producer for the well-heeled into a small but durable mass-volume concern, producing well-engineered cars that were renowned for their performance.
+This reputation for quality bore fruit in terms of sales: in 1978, 11,800 Lancia vehicles were sold in Britain, making it the firm's biggest export market.
+Reportedly, by this time Lancia was outselling "key rivals in the UK such as BMW, Audi and Saab".

-Lancia's reputation was significantly undermined in 1980, when defective Lancia Beta models, suffering from significant suspension sub-frame corrosion problems, were purchased back from owners by the company in a highly publicised campaign.
+However, Lancia's reputation was significantly undermined in 1980, when defective Lancia Beta models, suffering from significant suspension sub-frame corrosion problems, were purchased back from owners by the company in a highly publicised campaign.
 These cars were later crushed.
 The brand never recovered from the damage inflicted during the Beta recall and, combined with a range of related factors (including poor residual values, which made their range uncompetitive), decided to withdraw from the United Kingdom (and other right-hand drive markets) in February 1994.
 The last model to be sold in the United Kingdom was the Delta, boosted by its rallying reputation, withdrawn from sale in 1995, although a small number of left-hand drive Lancia models have since reached the UK as personal imports.